curtismchale/WP-Theme-Tutorial---Simple-Photo-Popup/readme.txt

 The size of the image that shows in the popup is controlled by the medium images size found under Settings/Media

+See screenshots in the plugin for an idea of how it will look.

 == Installation ==

 1. Extract to your wp-content/plugins/ folder.